NZLouislu/nzlouis-property-ai/stories/forecast-like-function.md

-## Story: Implement Like Functionality on Forecast Card
+## Story: Implement Like Functionality on Forecast

 ### Story ID

-nzlouis-property-ai-forecast-like-functions
+nzlouis-property-ai-forecast-like

 ### Status